fasmide/DanskeBankGauge/README.md

 ## Whats in here

-* TODO: Some arduino firmware for driving a led strip and the gauge it self
+* Some arduino firmware for driving a led strip and the gauge it self
 * A golang lib for talking to the mobile api
 * A golang daemon that provides a much simpler api to the arduino firmware